Why is Geography important?

 The Department is well equipped with 3 dedicated teaching rooms housing a range of resources such as interactive whiteboards, geographical magazines, geographical films and a range of texts.
 The Geography department has links with the Royal Geographical Society and Field Study Centres in London and Norfolk.

-The department club, called the Geography Society Club, runs fortnightly every Tuesday lunchtime.
+The department club, called the Geography Society Club, runs weekly every Tuesday afterschool.
 It is open to all students if they are interested in broadening their passion for the subject.
 The club will look at contemporary issues, as well as arts and crafts, writing articles for the school newspaper as well paying visits to museums and Kew Gardens

 Practical tips / activities for parents to support learning at home

 - Do practice map skills with your child - digitally or manually